nlathia/nlathia.github.io/_posts/2020-08-01-ML-Collaboration.md

 Without having any established patterns for _teams_ to work together on building ML systems, I've seen many folks revert back to some kind of [waterfall](https://en.wikipedia.org/wiki/Waterfall_model) process: projects are split up into a "training phase" and a "productionising phase."
 The former requires a lot of data analysis and modeling.
 The latter can't happen until the former is "ready," and often happens with an actual handover from one team to another.
 In some cases this also means re-writing everything from the first phase (which may have been written in a "non-production" language) into a different programming language.

+This doesn't mean that there is no iteration; within the "training phase," it's most likely that individuals will be cycling between steps with the data and steps with the model.
+But when that phase is "done," it is passed on to the next one.

 It's odd to think that a flavour of waterfall is back.
-The waterfall model was broadly abandoned because it was inefficient and lead to poor outcomes; and yet, it's not uncommon to hear of it applied again in ML--I wonder how many projects are failing because of this.
+The waterfall model was broadly abandoned because it was inefficient and lead to poor outcomes; and yet, it's not uncommon to hear of it applied again in ML.
+A classic example I've heard is about training models that were absolutely infeasible to put into products, and only discovering that late in the process.
+I wonder how many projects are failing because of this.

 ## We collaborate by competing